EdoardoEntusiasta/duedo/README.md

 ![Alt text](http://projects.edoardocasella.it/duedo/img/logo.png?raw=true "Duedo")

 2D HTML5 game engine
-Duedo is currently under heavy development and actually does not have: physics engine, mobile supports and a minified version
+Duedo is currently under heavy development and actually does not have a physics engine and a mobile support

 Readme.md INCOMPLETE